Enemy Zero: Music

 While Eno did the music for D, he recruited Michael Nyman, composer for films such as Gattaca and The Piano, to create the soundtrack for Enemy Zero.
-Eno was a fan of Nyman and had wanted do collaborate with him, but felt it would be impossible.
+Eno was a fan of Nyman and had wanted to collaborate with him, but felt it would be impossible.
 After the Great Hanshin earthquake struck Kobe in 1995, Nyman visited the city to evaluate pianos he had donated to schools in the city.
 Eno met Nyman in a hotel room during his visit and convinced him to provide music for the game after a long six hour meeting.
 Eno had initially considered asking Ryuichi Sakamoto to create the score, but decided that his style would not be appropriate for the game.

 The music was performed by the Michael Nyman Orchestra and Sarah Leonard.
 "Confusion" is a modification of material from Nyman's previous score, The Ogre, while the Enemy Zero/Invisible Enemy/Battle theme were modified into portions of Nyman's score for Man with a Movie Camera.
 The main theme is a variation on "Bird Anthem" from Michael Nyman.